marcusgeorgievski/marcusgeorgievski/README.md

 ### About Me

+- 💻 &nbsp; Experienced in Fullstack Development with TypeScript and Next.js, building dynamic and responsive web apps
 - ☁️ &nbsp; Currently interested in Cloud Development and DevOps, focusing on leveraging cloud services and automation to create scalable and efficient solutions
-- 💻 &nbsp; Experienced in Fullstack Development with TypeScript and Next.js, building dynamic and responsive web apps
-- 🧠 &nbsp; Currently learning Golang for cloud services for backend development
+- 🧠 &nbsp; Currently learning Golang, Docker, and AWS for backend development with the cloud

 ### Languages and Tools